 The Werkbund was a prominent international architecture group that reclaimed the flowing design forms from the art movement by adopting functional geometric building designs with little ornaments.

-These semi-detached dwellings were also constructed by using new building techniques using steel frames and prefabricated materials.
+These semi-detached dwellings were also constructed using new building techniques using steel frames and prefabricated materials.
 Make sure you stop in the Weissenhof Museum within Le Corbusier’s home.

 The estate is now a UNESCO World Heritage Site that is certainly worth a visit to learn about the natural history of Germany.

-Schlossplatz is a popular square in the heart of Stuttgart that is surrounded by beautiful historical buildings.
+Schlossplatz is a popular square in the heart of Stuttgart surrounded by beautiful historical buildings.
 The square is a great place to relax and enjoy the views, and it is also home to several popular festivals and events.
 It’s just a short walk from the main train station, so you won’t miss it.

 In November, the square hosts an annual children’s Christmas market that features miniature villages, Christmas rides, and ice skating.
 Schlossplatz is also a great place to visit in the summer when the gardens are open for sunbathing and the fountains are turned on.